taupiqueur/chrome-shortcuts/PRIVACY.md

 [`"history"`] | This permission is used to get recently visited page suggestions.
 [`"management"`] | This permission is used to get installed extension suggestions.
 [`"notifications"`] | This permission is used to give users feedback after copying text and creating bookmarks.
+[`"offscreen"`] | This permission is used to retrieve keyboard layout maps to augment command bindings with shortcuts in the “Extension shortcuts” interface.
 [`"pageCapture"`] | This permission is used to save pages as MHTML.
 [`"readingList"`] | This permission is used to add tabs to your reading list and get reading list suggestions.
 [`"scripting"`] | This permission is used to interact with web pages and write text to the system clipboard.